wendyverdonk93/docs/content/integrations/hosted/shoptrader/manual.md

 ---
 ### Introduction

-{{% introduction_hosted "ShopFactory" %}}
+{{% introduction_hosted "Shoptrader" %}}

 ### Installation & Configuration

-The plugin is developed and maintained by ShopFactory.
+The plugin is developed and maintained by Shoptrader.
-Information can be find at https://www.shopfactory.nl/contents/nl/d373_multisafepay-webwinkel.html
+Information can be find at https://www.shoptrader.nl/add-ons-en-koppelingen/multisafepay